 Patients can use an activity tracker to monitor their steps, heart rate, fall risk, and even sleep.
 A provider can gain insight into the Patient’s daily activities, which helps them understand how they affect his or her health and symptoms.
 The activity data can be used to inform a patient’s treatment plan by providers.
 Apple Watch and Fitbit are two popular activity trackers.

 When patients switch to RPM, their vital signs and patterns are detected so they can adjust their care regimen or adopt lifestyle changes that can significantly improve their health.
-Furthermore, doctors are able to detect a patient’s needs well before they reach a risky stage, thus providing better care.
+Furthermore, doctors can detect a patient’s needs well before they reach a risky stage, thus providing better care.

 In chronic conditions such as diabetes or heart disease, RPM can provide doctors and patients with valuable information on hemodynamic parameters such as blood glucose and blood pressure.